 A country with both natural and man-made wonders

 New Zealand’s buildings have so much to offer visitors.
 Most significantly, visitors can witness monuments to New Zealand’s tenacity and love for their heritage—many of these buildings harken back to the country’s history and have been carefully restored and preserved to maintain these links to the past.
 As these buildings each possess great significance, make good use of this list to plan your visits to New Zealand’s most famous buildings!
+While you’re here, be sure to check out the best wine tours and bike tours to make the most of your stay.

 Get Trip101 in your inbox